 San Francisco Archbishop Salvatore Cordileone chairs the United States Conference of Catholic Bishops’ Subcommittee for the Promotion and Defense of Marriage, which “assists the bishops and State Catholic Conferences in promoting and defending the authentic teaching of the Church regarding the nature of marriage as a covenant between one man and one woman directed to the good of the spouses and the procreation and education of children.”
 This blog post states the subcommittee’s position.

 The National Organization for Marriage launches a radio ad urging African Americans not to vote for President Obama, in response to his support of same-sex marriage.
-Says NOM President Brian Brown, “President Obama's endorsement of same-sex marriage, his administration's determination to repeal DOMA and the Democratic Party’s call for the repeal of North Carolina’s marriage amendment puts Obama at odds with the values of the African American community.”
+NOM President Brian Brown says, “President Obama's endorsement of same-sex marriage, his administration's determination to repeal DOMA and the Democratic Party’s call for the repeal of North Carolina’s marriage amendment puts Obama at odds with the values of the African American community.”

 These three states join other states and a district that have previously legalized same-sex marriages (Massachusetts in 2004; Connecticut in 2008; and Iowa, Vermont, New Hampshire and D.C. in 2009).